FirebaseExtended/experimental-extensions/firestore-nlp-extension/README.md

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows the extension to write NLP data to Cloud Firestore.)
+* datastore.user (Reason: Allows the extension to read input data from Cloud Firestore and write the NLP data to Cloud Firestore.)